How I Set Up the Fire Extinguisher Check Template with Customers in Pilla

 Examine the cylinder, handle, and valve assembly for physical damage.

 Why this matters: Damage can compromise the structural integrity of the pressurised cylinder or prevent the valve mechanism from operating correctly.
-A corroded or dented extinguisher might not discharge — or worse, could fail catastrophically.
+A corroded or dented extinguisher might not discharge, or could fail catastrophically.

 Common issues: Base corrosion from sitting in water or damp areas.
 Dents from being knocked over or hit by trolleys.
 Handle damage from improper attempts to use.